UNCF Government Affairs Committee

 Dr. Jimmy R. Jenkins, Sr.

-On February 8, 2006, the Livingstone College Board of Trustees named Dr. Jimmy R. Jenkins, Sr., the school’s 12th president.
+The Livingstone College Board of Trustees named Dr. Jimmy R. Jenkins, Sr., the school’s 12th president in 2006.
 A longtime educator and administrator, Dr. Jenkins was chosen from among five finalists.

-Jenkins most recently served as President of Edward Waters College in Jacksonville, Florida from 1997 to 2005.
-During his tenure, the College expanded its faculty and broke ground on its first new building in decades while reducing its debt from $8.5 million to $500,000 in three years and growing its enrollment from 300 students to 1,300 students.
+Jenkins most recently served as president of Edward Waters College in Jacksonville, FL, from 1997 to 2005.
+During his tenure, the college expanded its faculty and broke ground on its first new building in decades while reducing its debt from $8.5 million to $500,000 in three years and growing its enrollment from 300 students to 1,300 students.
 Recently, Edward Waters named this new building after Jenkins as a tribute to the tremendous progress made under his leadership.

-Prior to his tenure at Edward Waters College, Jenkins served as a chancellor of Elizabeth City State University from 1977 to 1995, becoming the first alumnus to serve as its Chief Executive Officer.
+Prior to his tenure at Edward Waters College, Jenkins served as a chancellor of Elizabeth City State University from 1977 to 1995, becoming the first alumnus to serve as its CEO.
 While there, he secured the support of the State Legislature of North Carolina for construction of six major buildings on campus.
 He also launched a $5 million capital campaign, completing the fundraising a year ahead of schedule.
-He was honored to have the then newly constructed Science Building named in his honor.
+He was honored to have the then newly constructed science building named in his honor.

-Jenkins earned a Bachelors degree in Biology from Elizabeth City State University, teaching certification in Biology from Howard University, and a Masters degree and Doctorate degree in Biology Education from Purdue University.
-He is married to Dr. Faleese Moore-Jenkins, and they have three children: Dr. Lisa Lopez, Attorney Ginger Cartwright, and Jimmy Jr., a graphic artist and college lecturer.
+Jenkins earned a bachelor’s degree in biology from Elizabeth City State University, teaching certification in biology from Howard University, and a master’s degree and doctoral degree in biology education from Purdue University.
+He is married to Dr. Faleese Moore-Jenkins, and they have three children: Dr. Lisa Lopez, attorney Ginger Cartwright, and Jimmy Jr., a graphic artist and college lecturer.

 Dr. Walter Kimbrough

-A native of Atlanta, Dr. Walter M. Kimbrough was his high school salutatorian and student body president in 1985, and went on to earn degrees from the University of Georgia, Miami University in Ohio and a doctorate in higher education from Georgia State University.
-He has enjoyed a fulfilling career in student affairs, serving at Emory University, Georgia State University, Old Dominion University and finally Albany State University in 2000, when he became the vice president for Student Affairs at the age of 32.
-In October of 2004, at the age of 37, he was named the 12th president of Philander Smith College.
-In 2012 he became the 7th president of Dillard University in New Orleans, LA.
+A native of Atlanta, Dr. Walter M. Kimbrough was his high school salutatorian and student body president in 1985, and went on to earn degrees from the University of Georgia, Miami University in Ohio, and a doctorate in higher education from Georgia State University.
+He has enjoyed a fulfilling career in student affairs, serving at Emory University, Georgia State University, Old Dominion University, and Albany State University.
+In October of 2004, at the age of 37, he was named the 12th president of Philander Smith University.
+In 2012 he became the 7th president of Dillard University in New Orleans, Louisiana.

-A 1986 initiate of the Zeta Pi chapter of Alpha Phi Alpha Fraternity at the University of Georgia, Kimbrough was the Alpha Phi Alpha College Brother of the Year for the Southern Region and served as the Southern Region assistant vice president.
-Kimbrough has forged a national reputation as an expert on fraternities and sororities, with specific expertise regarding historically Black, Latin and Asian groups.
-He is the author of the book, Black Greek 101: The Culture, Customs and Challenges of Black Fraternities and Sororities.
+Dr. Kimbrough has forged a national reputation as an expert on fraternities and sororities, with specific expertise regarding historically Black, Latin and Asian groups.
+He is the author of the book, Black Greek 101: The Culture, Customs and Challenges of Black Fraternities and Sororities, and has served as an expert witness in a number if hazing cases.

 Dr. Roderick L. Smothers